natreed/BankingApp/README.md

 ## Notes on running the program

+Don't forget your password!
+There is no implementation for password recovery.
+That's what password managers are for!

 There is no overdraft protection at this bank.

 If you do something 'illegal', such as try to withdraw more than your account balance, you may find that nothing happens.
 This behavior is intentional.

+If you click on 'Customers' you will notice that at the end of each customer entry, there is an option to delete the customer.
+This will remove the customer and account completely from the database.
+Just pretend, if you do this, that you are the banker and you are closing the account on the behalf of a customer.

 ### Testing